Easy Custom Craft

 - smithing

-<name> <template> <base> <addition> <result> [count] → minecraft:smithing_transform; all three inputs required (1.20.1 rule).
-Result count/NBT supported.
+<name> <template> <base> <addition> <result> [count]→minecraft:smithing_transform; all three inputs required (1.20.1 rule).
+Result count/NBT supported. - stonecutting

-<name> <ingredient> <result> [count] → result is a plain item id, so NBT on the result is not supported (vanilla serializer limitation).
+<name> <ingredient> <result> [count]→ result is a plain item id, so NBT on the result is not supported (vanilla serializer limitation).

 Tags